 (b) Regulation No. 13 of 17 February 2006 “Conditions and procedure for the evaluation of project applications for funding, criteria for evaluation of applications, decision-making procedure, procedure for exercising control over the performance of the agreement and reporting procedure” by the Minister of the Environment, in the framework of the environmental sub-programme support is provided for arranging information events, campaigns and trainings for increasing environmental awareness, aiming to motivate various organisations active in the field of environment to arrange events for the public for increasing environmental competence.

 Besides legislative measures the Ministry of the Environment and its agencies have also applied other measures that assist the public in accessing environmental information.
-All printed matter published in the Ministry of the Environment and its agencies are recorded in the collection of information of the Ministry and the information regarding their existence and location is available in the web-based integrated library system URRAM (http://www.lugeja.ee/Avalik/otsing.jsp)

 The Ministry of the Environment also arranges training in the field of environmental information to the journalists, incl. with the aim to direct the journalists to use various sources and registries of environmental information in order to add reliability to the media reflections of environmental issues.